PranavKumarNarayanan/amFoss-tasks/README.md

 **Duration: 3 Days**

-## TASK 03: Automate the Boring Stuff!
+## TASK 03: Automate the Boring Stuff! - VERY IMPORTANT

 In this task, you will delve into the world of automation using Python.
 [Automate the Boring Stuff](https://automatetheboringstuff.com/) is an excellent resource for learning how to write scripts that can automate everyday tasks, from file handling to web scraping.
 By completing the exercises in this book, you’ll gain practical experience in programming while discovering how to streamline tedious processes.

 **Objectives:**

-- Complete **Chapters 12-18** from [Automate the Boring Stuff](https://automatetheboringstuff.com/), following the instructions carefully.
+- Complete **Chapters 12-18** (is possible, do till the end of the book from chapter 12, but 18 should do) from [Automate the Boring Stuff](https://automatetheboringstuff.com/), following the instructions carefully.
 - Write clean, well-documented code as you progress through the exercises.

 **Duration: 5 Days**